Our teachers make our dance world go round

 Louise has been teaching a variety of classes since the age of 16.
 She has taught children – adults.
 Louise has also worked in schools as a teacher aide and educational interpreter for deaf children.

 Kala is one of our relief teachers and dance supporters in various classes.
 Kala is an example of what people can do with disabilities.
-Even though Kala is legally blind, she has been dancing for 5 years.
-During this time she has spent the last 3 years volunteering and being mentored by Sheru Bharadwaja.
+Even though Kala is legally blind, she has been dancing since 2015.
+During this time she has spent 3 years volunteering and being mentored by Sheru Bharadwaja.

 Kala is also one of the key dancers in our performance group and mentors alongside Denzal Van Uitregt at the Ashgrove class.
 She absolutely adores each student she comes across and loves to be able to see each person grow not only in their dance skills but self-confidence.
 If someone’s having a bad day a hug, funny face or a silly dance move will always cheer them up.
 Making everyone feel happy and accepted is one of the best things being a part of InsideOutside Dance.